phaxio/phaxio-dotnet/README.md

 ## Writing callbacks (webhooks)

-Writing a callback to get fax send or recieve events is simple Read this [handy guide](Docs/README-callbacks.md)
+Writing a callback to get fax send or recieve events is simple.
+Read this [handy guide](Docs/README-callbacks.md) to get started.

 &copy; 2016 Noel Herrick